Powers of Darkness (Iceland): Author's preface

-All the people who having willingly-or unwillingly-played a part in this remarkable story are known generally and are well respected.
-Both Jonathan Hawker and his wife (who is a woman of character) and Dr. Seward are my friends and have been for many years, and I have never doubted that they were telling the truth; and the highly respected scientist who appears here under a pseudonym will also be famous all over the educated world for his real name, which I have not desired to specify, to be hidden from people-least of all those who have experience learnt to value and respect his genius and his accomplishments, through they adhere to his views of life no more than I. But in our times, it ought to be clear to all serious-thinking men that "there are more things in heaven and earth/than are dreamt of in your philosophy".
+All the people who having willingly — or unwillingly — played a part in this remarkable story are known generally and well respected.
+Both Jonathan Harker and his wife (who is a woman of character) and Dr. Seward are my friends and have been so for many years, and I have never doubted that they were telling the truth; and the highly respected scientist, who appears here under a pseudonym, will also be famous all over the educated world for his real name, which I have not desired to specify, to be hidden from people — least of all those who have from experience learnt to value and respect his genius and his accomplishments, though they adhere to his views of life no more than I. But in our times, it ought to be clear to all serious-thinking men that "there are more things in heaven and earth/ than are dreamt of in your philosophy."
 London, August 1898."

 Reception of Makt myrkranna in Iceland

-In Iceland, Makt myrkranna received only one contemporary review – and it was negative.
-In 1906, Benedikt Björnsson (1879–1941) wrote.
-Without doubt, for the largest part it is worthless rubbish and sometimes even worse than worthless, completely devoid of poetry and beauty and far removed from any psychological truth.

-"Fjallkonan" presented various kinds of garbage, including a long story, "Powers of Darkness".
+In Iceland, Makt myrkranna received only one contemporary review—and it was negative.
+In 1906, Benedikt Björnsson (1879–1941) wrote: Without doubt, for the largest part it is worthless rubbish and sometimes even worse than worthless, completely devoid of poetry and beauty and far removed from any psychological truth.
+"FJallkonan" presented various kinds of garbage, including a long story, "Powers of Darkness".
 That story would have been better left unwritten, and I cannot see that such nonsense has enriched our literature.

-Benedikt was of a younger generation than Valdimar and feared that the translation of "cheap" sensational fiction from abroad might replace Iceland's own literary production, including his own.
+Benedikt was of a younger generation than Valdimar and feared that the translation of "cheap" sensational fiction from abroad might replace Iceland's own literary production, including his.

-Despite the lack of positive reviews, Makt myrkranna became a household name in Iceland after Dracula with Bela Lugosi (1931) had been shown in a Reykjavík cinema in 1932; it became the generic name for a whole series of vampire movies.
+Despite the lack of positive reviews, Makt myrkranna became a household name in Iceland after Dracula with Bela Lugosi (1931) had been shown in a Reykjavík cinema in 1932, becoming the generic name for a whole series of vampire movies.